chaolab2019/chaoUtility/README.md

 <code>Bootype</code>
 </td>
 <td align="left">
-<code>character</code> : "One" or "JADE". `Bootype = "One"` or `Bootype = "JADE"` <br> "One": from \#99 2013 Entropy and the species accumulation curve Appendix S2: Estimating species relative abundance. <br>"JADE": from \#107 Unveiling the species-rank abundance distribution by generalizing the Good-Turing sample coverage theory.
+<code>character</code> : "One" or "JADE" or "SAR". `Bootype = "One"` or `Bootype = "JADE"` or `Bootype = "SAR"`<br> "One": from \#99 2013 Entropy and the species accumulation curve Appendix S2: Estimating species relative abundance. <br>"JADE": from \#107 Unveiling the species-rank abundance distribution by generalizing the Good-Turing sample coverage theory. <br>"SAR": :sampleing which was drawn without replacement (based on one parameter estimated method)
 </td>
 <tr class="even">
 <td align="center">